Night Sweats

 • tamoxifen

-If you are taking any of these medications and you are experiencing night sweating to a degree that makes healthy sleep difficult, I urge you to discuss the matter with your doctor.
+If you are taking any of these medications and you are experiencing sweating while sleeping to a degree that makes healthy sleep difficult, I urge you to discuss the matter with your doctor.

 Infections

 Infections also play a major role in night sweating.
-Tuberculosis is most commonly associated with night sweats, but bacterial infections can also play a role.
+Tuberculosis is most commonly associated with this type of sweating, but bacterial infections can also play a role.
 If you are consistently enduring night sweats, you should discuss the matter with your doctor for diagnosis and possible treatments.

-Infectious diseases such as HIV or AIDS are also know to trigger night sweats.
+Infectious diseases such as HIV or AIDS are also known to trigger this uncomfortable condition.

 Inflammation

-More and more suggests various forms of inflammation wreaks havoc on our bodies and takes a pivotal role in aging.
-Any kind of inflammation in your body can cause you to sweat excessively, but in particular Endocarditis my cause severe night sweats.
+Continuing studies suggest various forms of inflammation can wreak havoc on our bodies and play a pivotal role in aging.
+Any kind of inflammation in your body can cause you to sweat excessively, but in particular Endocarditis may cause severe night sweats.
 Endocartitis is an inflammation of the inner heart valves.

 Hypoglycemia or Diabetes